-For the rest of their lives Lewis and Clark dedicated their abilities to administration of the U.S. territories and gave valuable service in Indian affairs.
-Meriwether Lewis died 11 October 1809 and William Clark died 1 September 1838.
+For the rest of their lives Lewis and Clark dedicated their abilities to the administration of the U.S. territories and gave valuable service in Indian affairs.
+Meriwether Lewis died on 11 October 1809 and William Clark on 1 September 1838.

-After shakedown and missile firing off Cape Kennedy in 1966, Lewis and Clark joined the growing fleet of Polaris submarines silently patrolling the seas of the world for peace.
-In this great and grave mission she has quietly assumed her role in defending the country with the brave spirit of the explorers for whom she is named.
-She continues this most vital duty into 1969.
+After shakedown and missile firing off Cape Kennedy, Fla., in 1966, Lewis and Clark joined the growing fleet of Polaris-equipped submarines silently patrolling the seas of the world.